 All model matching inverse approaches are indirect methods.
-Iterative linear inversion model matching is an indirect search methodology, which is ad hoc and without a firm and solid foundation and theoretical and conceptual framework.
-Nevertheless, we can imagine and understand that model matching primaries and multiples, rather than only primaries, could improve upon matching only primaries.
-However, model matching primaries and multiples remains ad hoc and indirect and is always on much shakier footing than direct inversion for the same inversion goals and objectives.
+Iterative linear inversion model matching is an indirect search methodology, and ad-hoc, and without a firm and solid foundation and theoretical and conceptual framework.
+Never the less, we can imagine and understand that model matching primaries and multiples, rather than only primaries, could improve upon matching only primaries.
+However, model matching primaries and multiples remains ad hoc and indirect and always on much shakier footing than direct inversion for the same inversion goals and objectives.
 Direct ISS inversion for parameter estimation only requires and inputs primaries.

-For all multidimensional seismic applications, the only direct inverse solution is provided by the operator identity equation 4 and is in the form of a series of equations 21-23, the ISS (Weglein et al., 2003).
-It can achieve all processing objectives within a single framework and a single set of equations 21-23 without requiring any subsurface information.
-There are distinct isolated-task inverse scattering subseries derived from the ISS, which can perform free-surface multiple removal (Carvalho et al., 1992; Weglein et al., 1997), internal multiple removal (Araújo et al., 1994; Weglein et al., 2003), depth imaging (e.g., Shaw, 2005; Liu, 2006; Weglein et al., 2012), parameter estimation (Zhang, 2006; Li, 2011; Liang, 2013; Yang and Weglein, 2015), and Q compensation without needing, estimating, or determining Q (Innanen and Weglein, 2007; Lira, 2009; Innanen and Lira, 2010), and each achieves its objective directly and without subsurface information.
-The direct inverse solution (e.g., Weglein et al., 2003, 2009) provides a framework and a firm mathphysics foundation that unambiguously defines the data requirements and the distinct algorithms to perform each and every associated task within the inverse problem, directly and without subsurface information.
+For all multidimensional seismic applications, the only direct inverse solution is provided by the operator identity equation (4) and is in the form of a series equations (15)-(17), the inverse scattering series (Weglein et al., 2003).
+It can achieve all processing objectives within a single framework and a single set of equations (15)-(17) without requiring any subsurface information.
+There are distinct isolated-task inverse scattering subseries derived from the ISS, which can perform free-surface multiple removal (Carvalho et al., 1992; Weglein et al., 1997), internal multiple removal (Araújo et al., 1994; Weglein et al., 2003), depth imaging

+(e.g. Shaw, 2005; Liu, 2006; Weglein et al., 2012), parameter estimation (Zhang, 2006; Liang, 2013; Li, 2011; Yang and Weglein, 2015), and Q compensation without needing, estimating or determining Q (Innanen and Weglein, 2007; Innanen and Lira, 2010; Lira, 2009), and each achieves its objective directly and without subsurface information.
+The direct inverse solution (e.g., Weglein et al., 2003, 2009) provides a framework and firm math-physics foundation that unambiguously defines both the data requirements and the distinct algorithms to perform each and every associated task within the inverse problem, directly and without subsurface information.

-Having an ad hoc, indirect method as the starting point places a cloud over issue identification when lessthan-satisfactory results arise with field data.
-In addition, we saw that direct inversion parameter estimation has a significantly lower dependence on the low-frequency data components in comparison with indirect methods such as nonlinear AVO and FWI.
+Having an ad hoc indirect method as the starting point places a cloud over issue identification when less than satisfactory results arise with field data.
+In addition, we saw that direct inversion parameter estimation has a significantly less dependence on the low frequency data components in comparison with indirect methods like nonlinear AVO and FWI.

-Only a direct solution can provide algorithmic clarity, confidence, and effectiveness.
-The current industry-standard AVO and FWI, using variants of model-matching and iterative linear inverse, are indirect methods, and iteratively linearly updating P data or multicomponent data (with or without multiples) does not correspond to, and will not produce, a direct solution.
+Only a direct solution can provide algorithmic clarity, confidence and effectiveness.
+The current industry standard AVO and FWI, using variants of model-matching and iterative linear inverse, are indirect methods, and iteratively linearly updating P data or multicomponent data (with or without multiples) does not correspond to, and will not produce, a direct solution.